Azure-Samples/communication-services-authentication-hero-nodejs/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
 name: Report a bug
 about: Report a bug to help us improve.
-title: '[what is the issue?] in [where is the issue?]'
+title: "[what is the issue?] in [where is the issue?]"
-labels: 'status:triage'
+labels: "status:triage"
-assignees: ''
+assignees: ""
 ---

 **Describe the bug; what happened?**